 Students develop expertise in current methods for examining factors that affect human health, assessing and managing the risks involved, and meeting the challenges resulting from changes in the interaction between people and the environment.
-The wide scope of Environmental Health and the corresponding breadth of the degree reflect rapid technological progress.
+The wide scope of Environmental Health Sciences and the corresponding breadth of the degree reflect rapid technological progress.
 Environmental impact assessment, sustainable development, air, water and noise pollution are increasingly important and there is a pressing need for graduates with skills in these disciplines.

 Correspondingly, the course provides an emphasis on teaching subjects that are relevant to contemporary problems faced by communities, government, industry and commercial organisations.
 For example, external professionals work together with academic staff and students in the teaching of case studies of outbreaks of water-borne and food-borne diseases and also in urban and industrial air quality management.

 Teaching is based on a core of conventional lectures and tutorials, complemented by group projects, laboratory classes, student-led seminars and fieldwork.
-The course can be studied over 1 year full-time, 2 years part-time or up to 5 years via Open Access.
+The programme can be studied over 1 year full-time, 2 years part-time or up to 5 years via Open Access.

-Although normally at least 2:1 is required, lower degree classifications might be considered if there is strength elsewhere (e.g. relevant work experience, excellent final project/dissertation, very strong academic letter of reference, very strong application statement linking with career goals).
+Although normally at least a 2:1 is required, lower degree classifications might be considered if there is strength elsewhere (e.g. relevant work experience, excellent final project/dissertation, strong academic letter of reference, very strong application statement linking with career goals).

 Open Access Route: Applicants with alternative qualifications and/or professional qualifications or experience are welcome to apply; each application is judged on its own merits.